babylonchain/babylonchain.github.io/docs/testnet/become-vigilante.md

 ---
 # Becoming a Babylon Vigilante

+👨‍💻 Learn how to run the Babylon Vigilante program.

+---

 Vigilante programs are standalone programs that are run along-side with Babylon nodes.
 People run a vigilante program in three modes, `reporter`, `submitter`, and `monitor`, each responsible to different aspects to the security of the Babylon network.
-This page provides instructions on how to run a vigilante program.

 ## Prerequisites